SummaryRead the full fact sheet

 - Core biopsy – a larger needle is used to take a tissue sample for testing.

-- Open biopsy – surgery is performed under general anaesthetic to remove the whole area for testing.
+- Surgical biopsy – surgery is performed under general anaesthetic to remove the whole area for testing.

-- Hormone tests – if a cancer is found, it can be checked for special markers called hormone receptors to see if it will respond to hormone treatment.
+- Tests on breast tissue – if a cancer is found, it can be checked for special features to help plan treatment.
+This may include:

 - Ductogram (also known as a galactogram) or discharge test – this is for breast cancers that are causing a discharge from the nipple.